script-fu/script-fu.github.io/_posts/2023-03-14-lockingPlugin.md

 ## Locking a plug-in - for Gimp 3

-Gimp allows a plug-in to be run multiple times on a image at the same time.
+Gimp allows a plug-in to be run multiple times on an image at the same time.
 Which, in certain cases, can lead to problems.
 There is a workaround that mitigates the issue.
 Wrap the plug-in a test condition, and only proceed if that condition evaluated positively.
 I found the best test condition to be